shapeshed/jekyll.shapeshed.com/_posts/2009-06-01-techno_kittens_love_html5.md

 ---
 layout: post
 title: Techno kittens love HTML5
-excerpt: "The kittens are jumping up and down.
+description: "The kittens are jumping up and down.
 Why?
 HTML 5 offers an open set of standards for drawing animations and complex user interfaces. "
 categories: [HTML5]
 ---
 [View the demo page][1] or [download the source code][2]